additiveinverse/placeguntohead/contents/articles/skylup.md

 ---
 I often wish I could take snap shots of the sky
 Turn them sideways
-Translate them into -what I imagine as the hidden music of the world
+Translate them into <strike>what I imagine as</strike> the hidden music of the world
 Return them as loosely coupled sonnets
 That repeat
 endlessly